 The majority of district health board hospitals (DHBs) have now implemented improvements to their recognition and response systems.
 We congratulate the project teams for their hard work in preparing for and implementing these improvements.

 We are continuing to support teams to sustain their improvements.
-The patient deterioration quality and safety marker measures reported by DHBs provides further information on their recognition and response systems.

 Clinical engagement, governance and leadership, measurement and building clinical and quality improvement capability remain important factors for successful implementation and sustainable recognition and response systems.
 Read our tools and guidance for hospitals.